This post contains affiliate links.

 You can go back the way you came, which is what Dan and I ultimately chose to do, or you can continue hiking through the valley all the way to Uchisar Castle.

-It’s as simple as putting Uchisar Castle into your GPS (or simply walking straight through the valley until it dumps you out the other side).
+It’s as simple as putting Uchisar Castle into your GPS (click here to find it on Google Maps) or simply walking straight through the valley until it dumps you out the other side.
 From the entrance to Love Valley all the way to Uchisar Castle, the walk is 5 km and will take about an hour and 15 minutes.

 After you visit the castle, there are buses every 30 minutes from Uchisar back to Goreme and the ride takes 10 minutes.
 If you’re going in the evening, though, check the bus schedule with your hotel so you don’t miss the last one.